 Today, innovators invest vast amounts of time and capital in situations where the rewards could be a huge success but could take a long time and are also risky.
-While some people believe “imitating” an existing system speaks to a lack of originality, the fact is that imitators who take an existing idea or system have put their egos aside to operate the system the best they can.
+While some people believe “imitating” an existing system speaks to a lack of originality, the fact is that imitators who take an existing idea or system have put their egos aside to operate the business with existing proven tools and systems.
 This, in turn, often leads to massive success on a much quicker timetable than inventing a product.

 For example, I have a friend who started as an auto mechanic and now is a multi-millionaire who owns over 50 McDonald’s restaurants.
 What did he do right?
-He didn’t invent the hamburger.
+He didn’t invent the hamburger when he became a first-time franchise owner.
 He took a proven system and ran it the way the leadership team taught him.

 What’s the moral of this story?
-Using proven systems can be the fastest and safest way to become a successful entrepreneur.
-To do so, would-be founders must put their egos aside and understand that operating a proven system can be one of the quickest ways to the top.
+As a first-time franchise owner, using proven systems can be the fastest and safest way to become a successful entrepreneur.
+To do so, would-be founders must put their egos aside and understand that operating a proven franchise system can be one of the quickest ways to the top.

 Putting the Ego Aside and Getting Things Done

 When we do things we enjoy, it’s easier to put the ego aside and do what needs to be done to drive great success.
-This is a fantastic thing since it means intelligent imitators can step forward to operate proven systems with the highest possible efficiency.
+This is a fantastic thing since it means a first-time franchise owner can be an intelligent imitator and operate a proven business model with the highest possible efficiency.

 Today’s leaders have very complex days.
 On any given Tuesday, they’ve got to make dozens of decisions, manage people, inspire confidence, and find ways to push the business forward.
 To do these things, humility is vital.